esphome/esphome-docs/components/sensor/ltr_als_ps.rst

 Sensors
 .......
-This component offers five sensors for ALS-enabled devices one sensor for PS-enabled devices.
+This component offers five sensors for ALS-enabled devices and one sensor for PS-enabled devices.
 You can configure all or any subset of the sensors.
 Each configured sensor is reported separately on each ``update_interval``. **name** option is required for the sensor.
 All other options from :ref:`Sensor <config-sensor>`.